The Kozlov completeness problem: Preliminaries

 \section{Preliminaries}

-This section consists of two parts.
+In this paper, we shall need a number of number-theoretic concepts and related results to establish criteria for completeness in more general case.
+As a preliminary, this section consists of two parts.
 In the first part, we briefly recall some basic materials from analytic number theory.
-We refer the reader to \cite{Apo,Co,Da1,MV,O} for more details.
-In the second part, we list some preparatory results on zeros of functions.
-All these material will be used throughout this paper.
+We refer the reader to \cite{Apo,Co,Da2,MV,O} for more details.
+In the second part, we list some preparatory results on zeros of functions, which will be used in the establishment of criteria for completeness.